Elir-Mahad/jokes/README.md

 # Jokes expo app

 The app's components are separated into 2 folders.
-The navigation folder contains the react navigations screens.The components folder contains all the non-navigation components.
+The navigation folder contains the react navigations screens.
+The components folder contains all the non-navigation components.
 Here is a folder-based breakdown:

     App
     navigation
-     - DrawerNave
+     - DrawerNav
-     - TabsNave
+     - TabsNav
     components
      - DrawerButton
      - Tab1
      - Tab2
      - FullJoke

-Some of our components are nested within other components, so let's breakdown what the component hierarchy would look like.
+Some of the components are nested within other components, so let's breakdown what the component hierarchy looks like.
 This will help us better understand the flow of data through the application.

 ![component hiearchy](https://user-images.githubusercontent.com/50357549/150844685-aa443f66-7481-4606-b467-99b980e55350.png)